ronaldzgithub/VPIN-1/README.md

 dataset
 - kakaostock.csv
 - Sampling time: 2021-March-17
+- Data sample in time period between 1000 and 1400.

 ## Methodology
 - For transactions in the sampling date, the entile volume is divided into 1000 buckets.